Aarushi-sushiii/ibm-project/README.md

 # ibm-project
-ibm project (please grade well i beg)
+ibm project

+here i have done some data processing, manipulation and also used linear regression using python libraries.

 to the person grading my assignment, i really really need this 🥲🥲🙏❤️🐈(┬┬﹏┬┬)